ADN-DevTech/3dsMax-Python-HowTos/src/packages/mxs2py/README.md

 Help python programmers make sense of maxscript samples by providing automatic translation to python.

-## State of the Project (= experimental, not supported)
+## State of the Project

-This is experimental work and provided only as a sample
+This is experimental work

 As things are:

 - most correct maxcript syntax will be parsed correctly
-- parsing errors are very poorly reported (trying to translate invalid maxscript code will not be a fun experience)
+- parsing errors are poorly reported (trying to translate invalid maxscript code will not be a fun experience)
 - some maxscript constructs are still not supported by the code generator.
 Most of the time, when things cannot be translated to python, a warning is emitted in the generated code explaining why.